-Angela started at Crown Family School immediately after her undergraduate studies at Knox College.
+Angela started at the Crown Family School immediately after her undergraduate studies at Knox College.
 There, she was a McNair Scholar and had done research on community and police responses to the Rodney King incident and the subsequent L.A. riots.
 As a former child in the foster care system, she was also very interested in poverty and how it affected communities as a whole.
-She would soon follow her professor and McNair mentor, Chad Broughton, now a Senior Lecturer in the Public Policy Studies Program, to Chicago as he encouraged her to apply to Crown Family School.
+She would soon follow her professor and McNair mentor, Chad Broughton, now a Senior Lecturer in the Public Policy Studies Program, to Chicago as he encouraged her to apply to the Crown Family School.

-Crown Family School gave her the Anita Mackey Minority Merit Scholarship and a research assistantship with Frank P. Hixon Distinguished Service Professor Charles Payne, doing research on behalf of the Woodlawn Children’s Promise Community (WCPC).
+The Crown Family School gave her the Anita Mackey Minority Merit Scholarship and a research assistantship with Frank P. Hixon Distinguished Service Professor (now Emeritus) Charles Payne, doing research on behalf of the Woodlawn Children’s Promise Community (WCPC).
 Angela’s research included the examination of different management styles and best practices in classroom settings, and community-based health initiatives for the Health committee of the WCPC.
 She was also active on their Pre-School committee.

 She’s enthusiastic when talking about her favorite professor -- Charles Payne.
 His class, the “Social Meaning of Race,” was special for her as he provided a safe place in his classroom to freely discuss and explore issues.
 Originally from New York City, Angela came from an ethnically diverse environment.
 “I never thought about being black,” she said.
 That changed when she left home and came to the Midwest for her education.
 “Professor Payne has a way of getting people to think in ways that I never imagined that I would think about concerning issues of race and racism.”
 One important lesson that he taught her was to “not to give other people control over you,” when confronted with racism.